BHP Billiton BHP

 - 3

-BHP has underperformed Rio Tinto by 128% since 2008 despite best-in-class assets
+BHP has underperformed Rio Tinto by 128% over eight years despite best-in-class assets

 Primary demands